BrockMolmen/super-set-frontend/README.md

 - As a visitor, I want to browse games
 - As a visitor, I want to see a games details and description
 - As a logged-in user, I want to add games I own to my "Super Set"
-- As a logged-in user, I want to remove game i no longer own
+- As a logged-in user, I want to remove game I no longer own
 - As a logged-in user, I want to be able to edit my username and email

 ## Wireframes